RomanMykhailyshyn/RomanMykhailyshyn.github.io/_portfolio/portfolio-2.md

 The project is in the process of seeking funds from NSF FRR.

 ## Colaboration
+* National Institute of Advanced Industrial Science and Technology (Japan).
 * Texas Robotics, The University of Texas at Austin (USA).
 * Walker Department of Mechanical Engineering, The University of Texas at Austin (USA).
 * EPAM School of Digital Technologies, American University Kyiv (Powered by Arizona State University) (Ukraine).